-Surgery can be used to remove the infection or fluid buildup, or to remove a lung completely.
+Surgery can be used to remove the infection or fluid buildup or to remove a lung altogether.
 A lung transplant is the last resort for some people.

-Because they can be caused by a serious condition, you should not treat rales or any pulmonary symptoms on your own.
+Because a severe condition can cause them, you should not treat rales or any pulmonary symptoms on your own.
 You should contact your doctor to obtain an appropriate diagnosis and a recommendation for treatment.

 If your doctor diagnoses a lung infection due to a cold or flu, these home remedies can help you feel better: